 Just Peachy results in a medium, rosy pink, which reflects golden sparkles.
 Its coverage and pigmentation are much lower than Lucious; but relatively equal to Cobbler.
 I thought this shade would be more orangey undertone or something about peachy as its’ name.
 Just Peachy’s light, pearly pink with the hint of golden tone may be shockingly a dupe for the Diamonds shade of M.U.A Color Blast Eyeshadow Tint.
 Furthermore, it gorgeously sleeks onto bare skin as well as is flawlessly buildable.
 I can’t stop myself from using it again and again, it makes me stay refreshed and lively.

 One problem I gotta deal with, its’ color payoff isn’t strong enough to be prominent onto my eyes when blended with other shades.
 Primer doesn’t completely solve this tho.
 I just crave for more pigment in this shade, I really love it.
 The shade can last for 5-6 hours.

-Candied Peach displays a coral pink color with warm undertones and adding sparse, pink glitters.
+Candied Peach displays a coral pink color with warm undertones and adds sparse, pink glitters.
 It seems to give a semi-matte finish.
 The shade is inclined to provide a high intensity into peachy side over others.
-It’s micro-glitter is muted and imperceptible onto bare skin.
+Its micro-glitter is muted and imperceptible onto bare skin.
 Majorly shows a mattifying side; significantly less chalky than Peaches ‘N Cream.

 I think Candied Peach is infused with average pigmentation, not actually fabulous; but you won’t have to build up so many times.
 This is somehow superior than other matte shades in the palette I can tell and stays in place for 6 hours.
 You can apply and blend it out onto my creases and edges for a sexy, smokey peachy eyeshadow tho.